Last Updated on August 13, 2020

 - I will not provide any further help or assistance in using the sheet

-If you want historical data of qualifying stocks from Oct 2019 to July 2020: Click here to pay Rs.
+Download historical data of qualifying stocks from March 2019 to July 2020: Click here to pay Rs.
 300 and download the Nifty 100 momentum low volatility screener Living outside India?
 You can pay via this Paypal link (6 USD) and send a mail to freefincal at Gmail.

 By clicking you agree to the terms in the important information section above.
 Do not forget to download the sheet after you pay (you will get an email with a download link after payment)!!